bellarina1118/-neural-networks-forhealth-technology-applications./README.md

-# -neural-networks-forhealth-technology-applications.
+# My projects and Achievements
-My home assignments and achievements on the course Neural Networks for Health Technology Applications.
+My home assignments and achievements on Information Technology related courses.